FabricMC/fabric-docs/develop/rendering/gui/custom-screens.md

 This page refers to normal screens, not handled ones - these screens are the ones that are opened by the player on the client, not the ones that are handled by the server.
 :::

 Screens are essentially the GUIs that the player interacts with, such as the title screen, pause screen etc.

 You can create your own screens to display custom content, a custom settings menu, or more.

-## Creating A Screen
+## Creating a Screen

 To create a screen, you need to extend the `Screen` class and override the `init` method - you may optionally override the `render` method as well - but make sure to call it's super method or it wont render the background, widgets etc.